crested sedge

 brightness_5

-Peak hours Daylight hours for peak visibility; most striking in late afternoon 'golden hour' light.
+Peak hours Daylight hours for peak visibility; most vibrant in early morning sun.

 calendar_month